 A good sign is that they don’t have too many clothes to keep their production low.
 There are towels and bags made from natural materials available as well.
 And from the leftover fabrics, they make hair scrunchies.
 Which is a pretty useful way of using as many pieces of their production line as possible.

 Sustainable shoes for men and women

 Veja: We often don’t think of finding shoes that are made sustainably, especially when the vast majority are made from leather.
 So enter Veja, a transparent brand that uses organic materials such as Brazilian rubber and they have strict fair-trade laws.
 These sustainable shoes are some of the best looking on the market and seem to be of really good quality and style.

-Wolf Circus: All materials used to make Wolf Circus’s jewellery are recycled which hopefully means a lot of metals are not going to waste.
-Made in Vancouver, Canada, this sustainable jewellery brand isn’t too clunky in style.
+Wolf Circus: All materials used to make Wolf Circus’s jewelry are recycled which hopefully means a lot of metals are not going to waste.
+Made in Vancouver, Canada, this sustainable jewelry brand isn’t too clunky in style.
 It’s very minimalistic and simple.

 Hopefully, this has been helpful for when you’re looking around for new clothing brands to add to your list.
 We highly recommend that you do research before to make sure these brands are who they say they are, and also if possible, buy second-hand clothing.

 Write note: We haven’t tried any of the products listed so can’t vouch for the quality, fit, and all that jazz.
 However, we are hoping to reach out to the brands listed to give honest reviews of how good or bad they are.
 If you are from one of these brands, feel free to reach out to us.